onnx/onnx/community/best_practices_managing_issues.md

 ### Rules for label naming scheme

 * Only lower case alphabets must be used.
-* Whenever there are multiple words they must be separated by a hyphen '-'.
+* Whenever there are multiple words they must be separated by a space ' '.
 * Names must be descriptive.

 ### Label tags